savanaben/Draw-Probability-Calculator/README.md

   - if no mulligan, don't adjust the deck and let the core hypergeometric calculation do its thing because we don't need to do cumulative probabilities.
   - if there are mulligans, for subsequent turn calculations, imagine the deck is InitialDrawSize less cards (in magic, 7 cards less).
 I think we can do this because we now have two separate probabilities we combine:
     - mulligan step, which in-and-of-itself combines probabilities of multiple mulligans.
     - subsequent turns step, which imagines a smaller deck because your InitialDrawSize hand is either in your hand OR on the bottom of the deck (due to the london mulligan).
-If it's on the bottom of the deck, we can discount those cards because we assume they are not the desired cards.
+In either position, we can discount those cards because we assume they are not the desired cards.